parisodlab/dry-guide/docs/sra.md

-# Uploading WI FASTQ sequence data to SRA
+# Uploading sequence data to SRA

-For each CENDR release, it is important to also upload the FASTQ files to NCBI's Sequence Read Archive (SRA). **If a bioproject already exists, you can create a new submission and link to the previous bioproject**.
+For each dataset, it is important to also upload the FASTQ files to NCBI's Sequence Read Archive (SRA) or ENA (See. __ena.md__). **If a bioproject already exists, you can create a new submission and link to the previous bioproject**.
 If there is no previous bioproject, you can create a new bioproject and add all relevant data.
 See below for more instructions.

 ## SRA submission